schooltool-project/schooltool-book/source/custom-css.rst

 --------

-The easiest way to determine what CSS rules to override is to use a DOM inspector, such as that provided by Google Chrome's built-in Developer Tools or the Page Inspector provided by Mozilla Firefox Developer Tools (in either browser, right-click on a webpage element and select "Inspect Element" from the context menu).
+The easiest way to determine what CSS rules to override is to use a DOM inspector, such as that provided by Google Chrome's built-in Developer Tools, or the Page Inspector provided by Mozilla Firefox Developer Tools (in either browser, right-click on a webpage element and select "Inspect Element" from the context menu).